 Love apple desserts?
 Try these next!

-Folded up and filled with caramelized apples, these Beggar's purses (aka crepe purses) are the most elegant way to serve humble crepes.
-Add this simple recipe to your party menu to surprise your guests.
-Let them discover the interior!
+Folded up and filled with caramelized apples and cinnamon, these Beggar's purses (aka crepe purses) are the most elegant way to serve apple cinnamon crepes.
+Add this simple recipe to your menu to surprise your family and guests.

 - Total Time: 1 hour (plus resting time)